Three hacks to overcome boredom and bring back motivation

 But this alone isn’t enough over time to keep our interest alive because our brains will stop supplying the dopamine hit that sparks interest when there is no challenge to overcome.

-link tasks to what matters – how does the task help you achieve your goals or brings you closer to your desired identity?
+Link your tasks to what matters – how does the task help you achieve your goals or brings you closer to your desired identity?

-find ways make the task seem new again – what can you do to use new technology, different steps, other people to achieve the result?
+Find ways make the task seem new again – what can you do to use new technology, different steps, other people to achieve the result?

-search for ways to do it with less energy – how can you look at the task differently to see how you can do it in less time and with less energy?
+Search for ways to do it with less energy – how can you look at the task differently to see how you can do it in less time and with less energy?

 Using just one of these three tricks may be enough to boost interest and motivation.
 Or you may need to employ a combination of them to keep interest alive and motivation high to get the tasks you need to do done.

-Having a mindset that you are in control of what interests you and learning how best to manage your motivation will help you achieve more of what you want out of life.
+Having a mindset that you are in control of what interests you and learning how best to manage your motivation will help you achieve more.